AloneMaster7/NetworkAdaptersC/README.md

 # NetworkAdaptersC
-This program is for windows and is console based and prints some information about network adapters
+This code is for windows and is console based and prints some information about network adapters